 I used Ansible for the first time (2.4.3, last release in early 2018) in an attempt to produce some quite sophisticated Docker Swarm docker-compose files and others yaml configuration files that includes a significant volume of logic (port number increments, conditional suffixes, variable number of sections according to lists of items, etc.)

 I achieved my goals in about five or six days of effective work, including the reading of most of the official manual.
-Be able to achieve a real task like this in six days when we have to learn it first is OK IMO but I think I would have made it in one day in bash (that I already know).
+Be able to achieve such a real task in six days is acceptable when we have to learn it first but I think I would have made it in a single day in bash (that I already know).
 However, Ansible is much more powerful.
-My first contacts and real works with Ansible were really enjoyable and I was very surprised to make it work so easy.
+My first contacts and real works with Ansible were really enjoyable and I was very surprised to make it work so easily.
 I also tried to apply all the documented best practices with success.
 Sadly, I spent the last three days struggling with the last 5% of remaining work, dealing with limitations/bugs that I found hard to understand and quite irritating.

 Here's my few raw notes :